flowdock/api-docs/docs/Invitations.md

 * `email`: Email address of the person who received the invitation.
 * `flow`: Resource id of the flow that this invitation belongs to.
 * `url`: Invitation resource url.
-* `created`: Timestamp in milliseconds since epoch when the invitation was created.
-* `updated`: Timestamp in milliseconds since epoch when the invitation was resent.
-Same as created if invitation has not been resent.

 ## Get an invitation